 The test score percentile ranks of students increase substantially as a result of attending the Kauffman School.
-In 4th grade before entering the Kauffman School, the average Kauffman student in the first and second cohorts (the only cohorts that have been enrolled for five years) was at the 38th percentile in the state mathematics test score distribution and at the 40th percentile in the state ELA test score distribution.
-The impact five years after enrollment at the Kauffman School is equivalent to the average student moving to the 69th percentile among Algebra I EOC scores and the 60th percentile among English II EOC scores.1 On average, Kauffman students move from substantially below the state average to substantially above the state average five years after enrollment.
+In 4th grade before entering the Kauffman School, the average Kauffman student in the first, second, and third cohorts (the only cohorts that have been enrolled for five years) was at the 36th percentile in the state mathematics test score distribution and at the 40th percentile in the state ELA test score distribution.
+The impact five years after enrollment at the Kauffman School is equivalent to the average student moving to the 67th percentile among Algebra I EOC scores and to the 63rd percentile among English II EOC scores.
+On average, Kauffman students move from substantially below the state average to substantially above the state average five years after enrollment.

-The five-year impacts of the Kauffman School are more than enough to close the Algebra I and Biology achievement gaps for black students in Kansas City, and equivalent to nearly three quarters of the English II achievement gap.
-The Kauffman School effect-size estimates can also be reported as a percentage of the local achievement gap for black students (Figure II.2).2 These percentages provide a sense of how much of the achievement gap is being closed five years after enrollment in the Kauffman School.
-The five-year impact estimates are larger than the achievement gaps in Algebra I and Biology, equivalent to 112 percent in Algebra I and 152 percent in Biology.
-In English II, the Kauffman School's impact is enough to close nearly three quarters (74 percent) of
+The five-year impacts of the Kauffman School are more than enough to close the Algebra I, English II, and Biology achievement gaps for black students in Kansas City.
+The Kauffman

+School effect-size estimates can also be reported as a percentage of the local achievement gap for black students (Figure II.2).2 These percentages provide a sense of how much of the achievement gap is being closed five years after enrollment in the Kauffman School.
+The five-year impact estimates are larger than the achievement gaps in all three

-The five-year impacts of the Kauffman School are more than enough to close the Algebra I and Biology achievement gaps for black students in Kansas City, and equivalent to nearly three quarters of the English II achievement gap.
+The five-year impacts of the Kauffman School are more than enough to close the Algebra I, English II, and Biology achievement gaps for black students in Kansas City.